 To apply this methodology to other coastal habitats in United States, the initial step involves a review of the literature to identify studies that fulfill the following criteria: 1) conducted in the U.S. and Caribbean, 2) includes data on individual fish species and their density in both the habitat in question (seagrass or salt marsh) and an unvegetated control, and 3) uses sampling techniques that are strongly biased towards the sampling of young of year fish.
 From the literature available, data will be standardized to represent the mean number of individuals per m2.
-To determine which species show signs of enhancement by the habitat a series of criteria should be applied: 1) There must be life history information indicating the species benefits from structured habitat; 2) the weighted mean of the on, minus off, habitat densities must be positive; 3) the species must be more abundant on than off habitat in more than half of the independent sampling events; 4) the species must be represented by data from at least two geographically independent estuaries.
+To determine which species show signs of enhancement by the habitat a series of criteria should be applied: 1) There must be life history information indicating the species benefits from structured habitat; 2) the weighted mean of the on, minus off, habitat densities must be positive; 3) the species must be more abundant on than off habitat in more than half of the independent estuaries.
 Species meeting these criteria can be deemed enhanced by the habitat.